 Once the Burgoo hits the “vegetable soup” stage it will take about 4 more hours of simmering on medium (stirring occasionally so it doesn’t stick) and it will turn into this:

 Thick, rich, hearty.
 Not liquidy, Not brothy.
 Just scrumptious Burgoo flowing with delicious chunks of veggies and meat.

 For the all-day-cooking-marathon, I use my Vintage Mirro-Matic canner (without the lid, of course).

 - It’s old

 - Mamaw gave it to me

-- No matter how many times I get busy doing something else and forget to go stir the soup, if it’s in this pot, it never burns.
+- No matter how many times I get busy doing something else and forget to go stir the soup, it never burns.
 Ever.
-It is made out of Aluminum, weighs as much as my smallest child, has an enormously thick bottom, and I can’t burn anything in it.
+It weighs as much as my smallest child, has an enormously thick bottom, and I can’t burn anything in it.